 This year’s event will be broader and more community focused with the inclusion of market stalls from a number of community organisation who assist in the fight against sexual violence around the ACT and surrounding regions.

-The event will include an address by our CEO Tiffany Karlsson, as well as speeches from representatives from With You We Can, The Athena Project, and Nguru – CRCC’s dedicated service for Aboriginal and Torres Strait Islander survivors.
+The event will include an address by our CEO Tiffany Karlsson, as well as speeches by Sarah Rosenberg (With You We Can), Jordyn Gray (The Athena Project), and Tanya Keed (Nguru – CRCC’s dedicated service for Aboriginal and Torres Strait Islander survivors).

 Event Theme: Believe Survivors

-Studies show that 90-98.8% of reports of sexual assault are found to be true disclosures, which is the same rate as for other violent crimes.
+Studies show that 90-98.8% of reports of sexual assault are found to be genuine disclosures, which is a similar rate as for other violent crimes going through the criminal justice system.

-Survivors of sexual assault deserve to be heard, supported, and believed.
-Responses to surviviors’ initial disclosures other determine their future wellebing, recovery outcomes, and ultimately quality of life following sexual assault.
-Following a disclosure, survivors are forced to overcome a wide range of obstacles in order to feel safe and comfortable seeking help, to receive support through their process, or to potententially formally report their experience.
+When a survivor comes forward, one of the first debates that erupts is whether or not they are lying.
+However, we know that research indicates that the likelihood of allegations being false is very slim.
+The risks of coming forward far outweigh any “benefits” people may get.
+Survivors are often risking their families, their livelihood, their credibility, and their personhood in order to bring these allegations forward, seek safety, and restart their lives.
+Survivors deserve to be heard, supported, and believed.
+Following a disclosure, survivors are forced to overcome a wide range of obstacles in order to feel safe and comfortable seeking help, to receive support through their process, or to potentially formally report their experience.
 Meeting a survivor’s story with empathy and belief is a valid response.

 More than 1 in 3 girls living in Australia have experienced child sexual abuse (Australian Child Maltreatment Study, 2023).